user7210unix/pms/README.md

 ## What is PMS?
 PMS is essentially a minimal package manager.
 Okay, not really, for now, it just runs basic build scripts in the form of a .json.
 ## Why make this?
-Being a gigachad LFS user, I felt it was time to start making my own package manager, and with the firey passion to do something in C, pms came into fruition.
+Hi I'm cowmonk, the founder and maintainer of this beauty, being a gigachad LFS user, I felt it was time to start making my own package manager, and with the firey passion to do something in C, pms came into fruition.
 ### Where the name originates
 I have to give credit because the name pms originally came from Learnix's discord server from a **very** active member of the community, if you want to know him, you will have to 👊 SMASH 👊 THAT SUBSCRIBE BUTTON and join LearnixTV's discord server 😜.
 As also the creator of LearnixOS, although it's kinda in a perpetual shadow prison because I haven't really gotten any time because of work and among other things, pms was originally made as an idea for LearnixOS, in which was supposed to be LFS based.
 Of course, seeing how pms is now in my repository, LearnixOS has moved from being LFS based, to Gentoo based, to finally being decided as being Void based.
 ### What will happen to pms?
 I hear you wonder.
 Well, after realizing that creating a distribution from scratch (and making it accessible and easy to use for the normal user) was absolutely mind boggling, pms naturally fell into obscurity...
 UNTIL TODAY!
 After the first mention of pms, it naturally stayed as a little rat worm that couldn't get out of my head.
 After my switch to LFS full time as my daily driver, I realized that I could make an excuse of turning pms into a real thing.
 This will be much more actively developed than LearnixOS (hopefully), and help me increase my knowledge and understanding of C and the Linux system.
+### UPDATE
+LearnixOS is moving to LFS based again!
+PMS is now the official package manager for LearnixOS.
+We as the LearnixOS dev team will be maintaining and creating awesome utilities that are around that Learnix ecosystem!
 ## Planned features
 - Json package builds
   - No longer that we must SUFFER with the terrible looks and garbage looking ebuilds and PKGBUILDS from arch, and the difficulty of understanding what it really does (I'm looking at you gentoo, it's okay but I really don't like the fact you can't see what enabling USE flags will do in ebuilds).
 I am also hopping it makes the barrier to entry a lot easier, creating an "AUR" or "Gentoo Overlays" of some sort.
 Of course, for now, creating these json pkg build files are all manual, which can get annoying, which a automation of creating pkg build files will be created one day.